aghstrategies/check_civicrm_cv/README.md

 If you get something `UNKNOWN`, try this:

-> cv --cwd=/path/to/civicrm/site api System.check
+> cv --cwd=/path/to/civicrm api System.check

+or this:

+> drush -r /path/to/civicrm civicrm-api System.check --out=json

+or this:

+> wp --path=/path/to/civicrm civicrm api System.check --out=json

 That's the underlying command, and it should give you a more useful error.